 Karen Dubrow PT, PhD, DMT, FAAOMPT

 Karen Dubrow has a PhD, a Doctorate of, and Master of Orthopedic Manual Physical Therapy from the Ola Grimsby Institute.
 She received her BSPT from Washington University, St. Louis, and MSPT from Texas Woman’s University.
 Her Equivalency of Nordic Manual Therapy Certification was awarded by the Nordic Group of Specialists in Manual Therapy.
 A Fellow of AAOMPT, she has owned her practice and has treated patients full time in Plano, Texas since 1990.
 She is the OGI Research Chair for PhD.
 She is a Fellowship Mentor, ACFSIG Secretary, and on the Conference Committee for AAOMPT.
 Dr. Dubrow presented her research at IFOMPT and at the World Scientific Congress of Golf.
 She published in Scientific Physical Therapy.
+She has mentored Dissertation students for 16 years from start of picking a topic to completion through Dissertation Defense.

 Brian Duncan FAAOMPT